People say that God is never late. I say that He sure seems slow sometimes.

 Whatever “wind” and “water” you’re facing in your storm, I assure you this: God is with you.
 Even if you’ve forgotten to remember that.

-If you’re having trouble remembering, I invite you to join me for a summer study of the book of Habakkuk.
+If you’re having trouble remembering, I invite you to join me for a 6-week study of the book of Habakkuk.
 The book of Habakkuk is about learning to believe that God is good and maintains control even when there is so much evil and tragedy in the world around us.
 Though this book is often overlooked during times of peace and prosperity, it has tended to be studied when believers needed to learn how to talk to God during epic events.

 When I began research for this Bible study, I could not have imagined the backdrop upon which it would be released.
 On my very last day of writing, I heard of a deadly novel coronavirus infecting people in China.
 Before we sent this book to the printer, the COVID-19 pandemic had imprinted the world.
 We need the lessons of Habakkuk always, but in an urgent and desperate way right now.